tonetxo/Video-Converter-Gal/README.md

     ```bash
     ./VideoConverterGalEng-x86_64.AppImage
     ```
-5. Use crea.sh to compile the appimage from the source code.
+5. Or use crea.sh to compile the appimage from the source code.

 ## 📄 License